Whitehall Biannual Residential Trip 2018

 “Schools, Headteachers and teachers will decide how to use pupil premium allocation, as they are best placed to assess what additional provision should be made for individual pupils”.

-Please find our Pupil Premium strategy for 2018-19 by following this link.
+This is our Pupil Premium Strategy for 2019 -22.
 This strategy is reviewed each term and is a standing item at Governing Body Meetings.

 - Small group support in the classroom